tdwg/website/conferences/2023/instructions-for-editors/index.md

 ### In layout

-Author has completed the final submission process, a BISS# has been assigned, and the abstract is awaiting publication.
+Author has completed the final submission process, a BISS ID has been assigned, and the abstract is awaiting publication.

 ### Published